 (Updated 27 January, 2014)

 Is Windows 8 or 8.1 driving you nuts?
 Then the first thing you should do is install

 Classic Shell, to get back your Windows Start Button.
 It is free, open-source,

 Another major defect of Windows 8 & 8.1 is that they won't run Microsoft Office

 free with Windows 7), doesn't come with Windows 8.

 Fortunately, there are several good free alternatives.
-Two of the best are
+The best ones are

-LibreOffice (or OpenOffice, which is very similar) and Kingsoft Office.
+OpenOffice, LibreOffice (which is very similar to OpenOffice), and Kingsoft Office.